 When government observers aboard fishing vessels record an incidental capture of a dead marine mammal, a photographic record is often collected.
 Live interactions are also photographed wherever possible.
 The CSP undertakes a review of all photographs obtained from marine mammal interactions to confirm important information.
 Cawthron is undertaking this expert review under contract to the CSP.
+The objective of this research is for all marine mammal photographs and their subsequent identification to be examined to determine the accuracy of the assignments made by FNZ observers in the field.
+This includes an assessment of the following assignments: species, sex, age and provenance.

-Details on the date, time, location and fishery data (e.g. fishing method, fishery area and target species) linked to capture events are provided to CSP by FNZ and these records were then reviewed by Cawthron for accuracy.
+Details on the date, time, location and fishery data (e.g. fishing method, fishery area and target species) linked to capture events are provided to CSP by FNZ and these records were then reviewed by Cawthron.